 The CPS ASEC provides detailed demographic and economic information on individuals potentially eligible for SNAP in all 50 States and the District of Columbia for the previous calendar year.
 We estimated the number of SNAP-eligible individuals with a microsimulation model that combined two years of CPS ASEC data to simulate SNAP eligibility in an average month within the fiscal year (October to September).
-For FY 2015, we used data from the 2015 CPS ASEC to simulate October to December 2014 and from the 2016 CPS ASEC to simulate January to September 2015.
+For FY 2016, we used data from the 2016 CPS ASEC to simulate October to December 2015 and from the 2017 CPS ASEC to simulate January to September 2016.
 We derived estimates for previous fiscal years using the two CPS ASEC files appropriate for each of those years.
-Table H.1 lists the unweighted counts of
+Table I.1 lists the unweighted counts of households in the CPS ASEC files that we used for this series of reports.
+Table I.2 lists

-5 In an average month in FY 2015, about 89,000 individuals participated in the Food Distribution Program on Indian Reservations (FDPIR).
+&lt;sup>6 In an average month in FY 2016, approximately 93,000 individuals participated in the Food Distribution Program on Indian Reservations (FDPIR).
 FDPIR participants are not eligible for SNAP, even though many meet the SNAP income and resource eligibility standards.
 We did not exclude them from estimates of SNAP-eligible individuals, however, because of the substantial error associated with estimating numbers of FDPIR participants in the CPS ASEC.
-As a result, participation rates are slightly underestimated, at most by 0.18 percentage points.
+As a result, participation rates are slightly underestimated-by 0.17 percentage points at most.

-6 We present consistent rates for FY 2002 through FY 2009 in Leftin et al. (2011), for FY 1999 through FY 2002 in Wolkwitz (2007), for September 1994 through September 1999 in Cunnyngham (2002), and for September 1976 through August 1995 in Trippe and Cody (1997).
+&lt;sup>7 We present consistent rates for FY 2002 through FY 2009 in Leftin et al. (2011), for FY 1999 through FY 2002 in Wolkwitz (2007), for September 1994 through September 1999 in Cunnyngham (2002), and for September 1976 through August 1995 in Trippe and Cody (1997).

-households in the CPS ASEC files that we used for this series of reports.
-Table H.2 lists unweighted counts of households by their probability of having been eligible in FY 2015.
-A summary of changes in the CPS ASEC over time is presented in Table H.3.
+unweighted counts of households by their probability of having been eligible in FY 2016.
+A summary of changes in the CPS ASEC over time is presented in Table I.3.